About Mosman Council

 Mosman Municipal Council consists of two functional units.
-One is the elected Council comprising the Mayor and six Councillors, the other is the permanent staff of the Council, who work at the Council offices and other Council locations.
+One is the elected Council comprising seven Councillors including the popularly elected Mayor; the other is the permanent staff of the Council, who work at the Council offices and other Council locations.

 The elected Councillors set and control policy directions whilst the staff, headed by the General Manager, implement policy and legislative requirements.
 All strive together to anticipate and meet community needs and expectations.

 The elected Council comprises the Mayor and six Councillors.